thomasandre84/portal-features/README.md

 # Portal Features
-Simple Portal Features implemented with examples.
+Simple Portal Features implemented with examples, based on a microservice architecture.

 ### Technologies
 * Quarkus